maloneyiatwit/ConvNet/README.md

   What happens to your train and test results if you add 5 hidden layers with 128 neurons each?

     The performance of the model improves greately, but the runtime drasticlly increases

+Assesment 2

+  What is a response layer?
+(Give a brief, 1-sentence description)

+    The response layer is the filtered layers after convolution.

+  Given the filter shape of (26, 26, 32), what does each number represent?

+    First two being dimensions (Height and Width) third being the amount of filters

+  Given 6x6 input and filter of (3,3): what is the response shape that we get?

+    4x4

+  Given (33, 33, 1) input and filter of (2,2): what is the response shape that we get?

+    32x32

+  What is the difference between ‘valid’ and ‘same’ padding?
+Given 6x6 input and filter of (3,3), what are the response shapes for both options?

+    Valid: padding disabled
+    Same: output size will be made equal to input

+    Valid Shape: 4x4
+    Same Shape: 6x6